Last Updated on January 10, 2022

 - Professionals in this field are concerned with addressing the mental health of athletes as opposed to their sport performance.
 Because of this, they are licensed professionals, certified to deliver mental health care.

-- A sports psychologist meets the qualifications of the above fields, thus being able to address mental health in sport as well as performance in sport.
+- A sport psychologist meets the qualifications of the above fields, thus being able to address mental health in sport as well as performance in sport.

-- A sports psychologist is a licensed professional providing professional guidance and care and is equipped to help increase performance, and address mental health concerns.
+- A sport psychologist is a licensed professional providing professional guidance and care and is equipped to help increase performance, and address mental health concerns.

-A master’s in sports psychology degree offers the opportunity to specialize in areas such as attention and concentration, motivation, sports performance enhancement, sport sociology, and psychology of rehabilitation and recovery.
+A master’s in sport psychology degree offers the opportunity to specialize in areas such as attention and concentration, motivation, sport performance enhancement, sport sociology, and psychology of rehabilitation and recovery.
 It will also familiarize graduates with potential applications of the degree through networking relationships with professionals who are already in the workforce.

-Why Should I Study a Masters in Sports Psychology?
+Why Should I Study a Master’s in Sport Psychology?

-For graduates who are passionate about both psychology, sports, and/or health and wellness a master’s degree in sports psychology might be the key to the career path of your dreams.
-A PhD or PsyD is required for licensed, practicing sports psychologists at the very top of the discipline, but there are a great deal more positions for which a master’s degree is all but required.
-A masters in sports psychology prepares graduates for a wide variety of positions in the wide world of sport, and this degree might be the perfect opportunity to build highly valuable skills in a growing field.
+For graduates who are passionate about psychology, sports, and health and wellness, a master’s degree in sport psychology might be the key to the career path of your dreams.
+A PhD or PsyD is required for licensed, practicing sport psychologists at the very top of the discipline, but there are a great deal more positions for which a master’s degree is all but required.
+A masters in sport psychology prepares graduates for a wide variety of positions in the wide world of sport, and this degree might be the perfect opportunity to build highly valuable skills in a growing field.

-What is Required for Acceptance into a Master’s in Sports Psychology Program?
+What is Required for Acceptance into a Master’s in Sport Psychology Program?

-Applying for a Sports Psychology Graduate School Program
+Applying for a Sport Psychology Graduate School Program

 To get started, it is wise to gather key pieces of information about each program, including GRE and GPA requirements, application deadlines and semester start dates, and the length of each program so that you don’t lose track of these items.
 You will always need to provide proof of your transcripts and letters of recommendation, so there is no reason to delay collecting this information so you have it ready to go when you need it.